Local Public Health Practice Opportunities

-A: After submitting the online application and a resume/ CV, we will review them and refer you to around 3 sites for interview if you qualify for the course.
-You will then be responsible for contacting the prospective preceptor(s) for an in-person or phone interview during the weeks of Sept 24th - Oct 9th.
+A: After submitting the online application and a resume/ CV, we will review them and refer candidates to a maximum of 3 sites for interview.
+You will then be responsible for contacting the prospective preceptor(s) for an in-person or phone interview during the weeks of Sept 23rd - Oct 9th.
 During this process, both students and preceptors will send us feedback on their preferences.
 There will be a second round of application review, taking into account feedback from the interview process in order to make a final match.
 Pending student demand, there could be a second round of internship placements/ interviews, but all final placements will be made in time for you to register for the courses during add/ drop period for 2nd term.

 Q: I still have questions about the Baltimore Community Practicum course, who do I contact?

 These programs are sponsored in partnership with the Maryland Department of Health & Mental Hygiene (DHMH), the Johns Hopkins Bloomberg School of Public Health (JHSPH), SOURCE (Student Outreach Resource Center), Maryland Association of County Health Officers (MACHO), MidAtlantic Public Health Training Center (MAPHTC), and a variety of community-based organizations (CBOs) and local health departments (LHDs).
 We are grateful for their support!